airnativeextensions/ANE-AgeRange/.github/ISSUE_TEMPLATE/20-question.md

 ---
 name: Question
-about: Use this agerange for asking a question if you have an integration issue
+about: Use this template for asking a question if you have an integration issue
 labels: 'Question'
 ---